In spirit and in look, he is a black-haired Leonardo DiCaprio about to board the Titanic. We regularly work together at the store.

 (during first flight, Delta Airlines)

-The 1992 film, Orlando, written and directed by Sally Potter, displays the literary character, Orlando, living over four-hundred years of Earth's history without aging past bloom -- the year 1600 to present day.
+The 1992 film, Orlando, written and directed by Sally Potter, displays the literary character, Orlando, living over four-hundred years of Earth's history without aging past bloom.

 Orlando is the favorite lover of Elizabeth the first as the Queen reaches old age and death.
 He is given an estate by the Queen as she asks he never fades, never withers, never grows old.